KyoriPowered/adventure-docs/source/minimessage/format.rst

 NBT
 *****

-Insert a NBT component.
+*(since v4.13.0)* Insert a NBT component.
 The syntax of this tag is intended to be familiar to users of vanilla Minecraft's ``/data`` command.

 .. note::